i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   blk :: 6
   size :: 6
   Key ID :: The ID of the current key being used, 2 bytes big endian.
-            65535 (0xffff) when in a new session message.
+            65535 (0xffff) when in a New Session message.
   PN :: 2 bytes big endian.
 The number of keys in the previous sending chain.
         i.e. one more than the last 'N' sent in the previous chain.
         Use 0 if there was no previous sending chain.